Braces of Perfect Matching Width 2: Perfect matching width, tight cuts and matching minors

-Note that, in the proof above, $\Fkt{\delta}{\ell_2}=y$ and thus, in the decomposition for the tight cut contraction we construct from $\Brace{T,\delta}$, the contraction vertex and $y$ are again siblings.
-So, if we start out with an $M$-\PM-decomposition of a matching covered graph $G$, then the $Z$-orientations of said decomposition behave exactly as intended.
-This allows us to obtain new decompositions for tight cut contractions of somehow controlled width and thus yields the main result of this section.
+Note that, in the proof above, $\DecompBijection{\ell_2}=y$ and thus, in the decomposition for the tight cut contraction we construct from $\Brace{T,\DecompBijection{}}$, the contraction vertex and $y$ are again siblings.
+So, if we start out with an $M$-decomposition of a matching covered graph $G$, then the $Z$-orientations of said decomposition behave exactly as intended.
+This allows us to obtain new decompositions for tight cut contractions of at most the same width and thus yields the following result.